salvo-rs/website/src/book/middlewares/openapi.md

 - Use name: `QueryParam<String, false>` to retrieve the value of a query string.
 When you visit the URL `http://localhost/hello?name=chris`, the query string for this name parameter will be parsed.
 The false here indicates that this parameter is optional.
 If you visit `http://localhost/hello` without the name parameter, it will not cause an error.
 Conversely, if it is `QueryParam<String, true>`, it means that this parameter is required and an error will be returned if it is not provided.

-- Create an OpenApi and create the corresponding Router. `OpenApi::new("test api", "0.0.1").merge_router(&router)` here merge_router means that this OpenApi obtains the necessary documentation information by parsing a certain route and its descendant routes.
+- Create an OpenAPI and create the corresponding Router. `OpenApi::new("test api", "0.0.1").merge_router(&router)` here merge_router means that this OpenAPI obtains the necessary documentation information by parsing a certain route and its descendant routes.
 Some routes may not provide information for generating documentation, and these routes will be ignored, such as Handler defined using the `#[handler]` macro instead of the `#[endpoint]` macro.
 In other words, in actual projects, for reasons such as development progress, you can choose not to generate OpenAPI documentation, or only partially generate it.
 Later, you can gradually increase the number of OpenAPI interfaces generated, and all you need to do is change the `#[handler]` to `#[endpoint]` and modify the function signature.

 ## Extractors